AY2526S1-CS2103T-W08-3/tp/docs/DeveloperGuide.md

 **MSS**

 1. Tutor chooses to filter lessons by a day.
-2. Edulink validates the supplied day.
+2. EduLink validates the supplied day.
 2. EduLink searches for all lessons scheduled on the specific day.
-3. Edulink displays all matching lessons.
+3. EduLink displays all matching lessons.

    Use case ends.